Up to 6 months 0% APR Financing Available! Learn More >

 Ceiling Height and Ceiling Fans

 If you have high ceilings, you may need more BTUs to heat your home.
-However, ceiling fans located throughout your home help circulate air in your house, resulting in fewer BTUs needed.
-In addition, the shape of your house affects how much BTU output your furnace needs.
-A long, narrow house has more exterior walls, causing it to lose more heat and requiring more BTUs to keep your home warm.
-A square house requires fewer BTUs.
+However, ceiling fans located throughout your home circulate air, resulting in fewer BTUs needed.

 House Shape